datalad-handbook/book/docs/basics/101-5-install.rst

 ideas).
 Lets install this dataset into our exisiting ``DataLad-101`` dataset.

-To keep the ``DataLad-101`` dataset neat and organized, we first create a new directory, called audio-recordings.
+To keep the ``DataLad-101`` dataset neat and organized, we first create a new directory, called recordings.

 .. runrecord:: _examples/DL-101-5-0
    :language: console
    :workdir: dl-101/DataLad-101

    # we are in the root of DataLad-101
-   $ mkdir audio-recordings
+   $ mkdir recordings

 Lets install the longnow podcasts in this new directory.
 Because we are installing a dataset (the podcasts) within an existing dataset (the ``DataLad-101``